Want your business to perform better? The answer could lie with your customers and how your organization relates to them.

 There are three primary benefits of building customer relationships:

 We get it, obtaining a new customer is exciting.
-However, if you don’t have a retention strategy customer acquisition is wasteful and cost ineffective.
+However, if you don’t have a retention strategy, customer acquisition is wasteful and expensive.
+Over the last five years, customer acquisition costs have increased 50%.

 Also, consider the following:

-- Your current customers have a 50 percent chance of being interested in purchasing a new product versus a new prospect.
+- Your current customers have a 50 percent chance of being interested in purchasing a new product and are likely to spend 31% more versus a new prospect.

 - Focusing on your current customer base can increase profits anywhere from 25% to 95%.